-Ethical Directives for Catholic Hospitals (Fifth Edition) 2009, U.S. Conference of Catholic Bishops Now in its fifth edition, this document provides instruction for health care professionals regarding the mission and scope of their work.
+Ethical Directives for Catholic Hospitals (Sixth Edition) 2018, U.S. Conference of Catholic Bishops.
+This document provides instruction for Catholic hospitals and health care professionals regarding the mission and scope of their work.
 Addressing both pastoral and moral issues alike, the bishops provide guidance on the standards expected of those in Christian health care.
 The Directives include instruction on specific moral dilemmas encountered in the health care field including those that pertain to human fertility and life.

 Human Sexuality from God's Perspective, Humanae Vitae 25 Years Later 1993, USCCB Committee for Pro-Life Activities

-This short anniversary statement revisits the teachings of Humanae vitae on its twenty-fifth anniversary.Echoing the words of Pope Paul VI, it emphasizes the reverence due to human life and the responsibility of parents to defend such an invaluable gift.In protecting the great worth of human sexuality in God's plan, the document has a section devoted specifically to Natural Family Planning.
+This short 25th anniversary statement revisits the teachings of Humanae vitae.Echoing the words of St. Paul VI, it emphasizes the reverence due to human life and the responsibility of parents to defend such an invaluable gift.In protecting the great worth of human sexuality in God's plan, the document has a section devoted specifically to Natural Family Planning.